TheBoxyBear/charttools/README.md

 ```c#
 Track<StandardChord> track = song.LeadGuitar.Expert;
 ```
 Notice the use of StandardChord used as a generic type.
-Instrument are divided in three categories based on the type of chords it uses.
+Instruments are divided in three categories based on the type of chords it uses.
 These categories are:
 - Standard - Five colored notes
 - Drums - Five colored notes where open notes (kick) can mixed with regular notes
 - GHL (Guitar Hero Live) - Three black and three white notes